Chandler High School (Arizona): Accolades

 Chandler was awarded the Blue Ribbon School during 1982-83 and 1986-87 school years.
-It has also received 7 A+ School of Excellence from the Arizona Education Foundation, the most in the state.
+It has also received 10 A+ School of Excellence from the Arizona Education Foundation, the most in the state.

 Statistics

 Chandler has 1,218 students enrolled in the Free Lunch Program, 197 for the Reduced-price Lunch Program, and 610 that are Directly Certified under the National School Lunch Program.

-Extracurricular activities

 Athletics

-Chandler HS is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports complying with Title IX.
-Student athletes can participate in varsity, junior varsity, and freshmen-only teams as well as individual sports.
+Chandler is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports adhering to Chandler Unified School Dirstrict (CUSD) Title IX compliance.
+Student athletes can participate in varsity, junior varsity, and freshmen only teams as well as individual sports under the AIA's 6A Conference.
 Chandler Athletics consist of these sports: